Maverik10/Wireless-Sound-Control/Wireless-Sound-Control-using-OpenCV-main/README.md

 Demo Link - https://drive.google.com/file/d/1gl8pnnQFb6zXISpNXVWCoUFReADXRN8k/view?usp=sharing

 # Acknowledgments
-This project is inspired by [insert sources or inspirations here].
 Thanks to the developers of MediaPipe and OpenCV for their contributions to computer vision technology.
 # License
 This project is licensed under the MIT License.